dcunited001/dcunited001.github.io/_posts/2016-07-18-the-definitive-illegal-immigration-post.md

 the sixties and those who are more recent immigrants?
 Aren't we all equally US Citizens?
 In the eyes of the law, yes.
 For all intensive purposes, yes.
 I'm not arguing some people are more American and others are less American.
-But, this issue is nuanced in regard to various demographics.
+However, this issue is nuanced in regard to various demographics.

-- it's hard to make ... ??

 ### Citizens Since or Before the Baby Boomer Generation